 Results

-Characteristics of all 258 study participants are presented in Table 1.
+Characteristics of all 258 study participants are presented in Table 1; jumping mechanography measurements were available in 169 of those participants.
 The mean (SD) age of study participants was 75.5 (2.6) years, and 50% (n=129) were women.
-Just over 27% of all study participants reported having fallen at least once in the previous year.
+Two-three years after the initial physical capability and jumping tests, just over 27% of all study participants reported having fallen at least once in the previous year.
 Participants categorised as fallers were similar in height, weight and BMI to non-fallers (Table 1).
 Just under 43% of study participants reported having 2 or more comorbidities, and the proportions were almost identical in fallers and non-fallers, 42.6% and 42.8% respectively.
 Interestingly in comparison to 15 non-fallers, only 1 participant in the faller group reported having comorbidities that affect muscle function or co-ordination, defined here as those who reported having a stroke, being diagnosed with Parkinson’s disease or multiple Sclerosis.

-Jumping mechanography measurement and returned postal questionnaires detailing fall history two year later were available in 169 study participants.
 The main reason for non-completion of jumping mechanography testing was due to joint replacement.
 No adverse events occurred.
 Table 2 shows a comparison between those able to jump versus unable.
 Jumpers were younger slightly younger and taller than those unable.
-They performed better at all physical capability tests as would be expected proportionately fewer had fallen (not significant).
+They performed better at all physical capability tests and, as would be expected, proportionately fewer reported a fall in the previous year during the 2-3 year follow up (not significant).
 Interestingly the number of comorbidities was slightly higher in the jump group; though those with muscle function / co-ordination affecting co-morbidities were far fewer in the jump versus non jumpers.

 The descriptive statistics for the jumping mechanography and physical capability measures by falling status are presented in Table 3.
-Fallers had lower maximum relative power, velocity, EFI and jump force compared to those who had not fallen in the previous year.
+Fallers had lower maximum relative power, velocity and jump force compared to those who had not fallen in the previous year assessed 2-3 years follow up.
 Mean gait speed was similar amongst fallers and non-fallers.
 Whereas fallers had poor physical capability than non-faller, having on average lower mean maximum grip strength, slower median 6m TUG and slower median chair rise time.

-Figure 1 shows the results of the univariate and multivariate logistic regression analysis assessing the association between the odds of falling in the previous year and physical capability and jumping mechanography measures.
+Figure 1 shows the results of the unadjusted and adjusted logistic regression analysis assessing the association between the odds of falling in the previous year assessed after 2-3 years follow-up and physical capability and jumping mechanography measures.
 An increase in maximum velocity was associated with a decrease in the odds of falling (OR=0.20, 95% CI 0.05, 0.72).
-Similarly, an increase in maximum total power normalised for body weight and EFI were associated with a decrease in the odds of falling ((OR = 0.91, 95% CI 0.85, 0.98) and (OR=0.98, 95% CI 0.97, 1.01) respectively).
-No associations were found between jump force normalised to body weight and fall status.
+Similarly, a greater maximum total power normalised for body weight was associated with a decrease in the odds of falling (OR = 0.91, 95% CI 0.85, 0.98No associations were found between jump force normalised to body weight and fall status.
 All associations remained unchanged and were robust to adjustments for age at jumping mechanography test, height and sex.

 For standard physical capability measures, a greater 6m TUG test was associated with increased odds of falling, (OR=3.57, 95% CI 1.22, 10.44).
 On average, a 1kg lower maximum grip strength was associated with a 3% reduction in the odds of falling (OR=0.97, 95% CI 0.94, 1.00).
 No association was found between gait speed and chair rise time with falls risk in this study populations.
 After adjustment for age at physical capability test, height and sex associations between maximum 6m TUG (OR=2.65, 95% CI 0.87, 8.05), and grip strength were attenuated.